alinac16/JSONParser/README.md

 ## Outputs

 The details that this app looks for are the following keys:
-Name of patient:
+Name of patient:\n
-Organization name:
+Organization name:\n
-Gender:
+Gender:\n
-Number of conditions they have:
+Number of conditions they have:\n
-List of all conditions:
+List of all conditions:\n

 ## Errors

-(1) There will be an error alerting the user if the file uploaded is not a json file (2) If the particular detail cannot be found, there will be a red text that indicates the missing information
+(1) There will be an error alerting the user if the file uploaded is not a json file \n (2) If the particular detail cannot be found, there will be a red text that indicates the missing information

 ## Access